haroldtreen/haroldtreen.github.io/projects.md

 - You can see it working on every page of this site!

 ##### Written with: *Javascript, CSS, HTML*
-{% include info-icons.html web="http://haroldtreen.github.io/show-code" github="haroldtreen/show-code" npm="package/show-code" %}
+{% include info-icons.html web="https://haroldtreen.github.io/show-code" github="haroldtreen/show-code" npm="show-code" %}

 ---